msrparadesi/robocat_ws/rc_launcher/README.md

         sudo su

-1. Navigate to the RoboCat workspace:
+1. Navigate to the Follow the Leader(FTL) workspace:

         cd ~/robocat_ws/